cepthomas/SbotHighlight/README.md

 - The way ST works, you have to define which scope to use for each of the different highlights.
 - Edit the setting `highlight_scopes` to taste.
 The defaults are just a wild guess.
+- Note that Regions added by self.view.add_regions() can not set the foreground color.
+The scope color is used for the region background color.
+Also they are not available via extract_scope().

 - [SbotScope](https://github.com/cepthomas/SbotScope) may be useful when picking the scopes for the colors you want.
 - Loosely based on [StyleToken](https://packagecontrol.io/packages/StyleToken).
 - Persistence file is in `%data_dir%\Packages\User\.SbotStore`.